-Each year before recommending to the board a slate of nominees for director, the nominating and governance committee will consider each incumbent director's performance on our board of directors and willingness to continue in service.
-In the ordinary course, absent special circumstances or a material change in the criteria for board membership, the nominating and governance committee will recommend for nomination incumbent directors with skills and experience that are relevant to our business and who are willing to continue in service.
-If an incumbent director is not willing to stand for re-election, or if a vacancy on our board of directors occurs between annual stockholder meetings and our board of directors determines to fill such vacancy, the nominating and governance committee will identify the desired skills and experience of a new nominee based on the criteria for board membership described above and any specific needs of our board of directors at the time.
-The nominating and governance committee will then seek suggestions from other members of our board of directors and our senior management as to individuals meeting such criteria.
-Potential nominees will be selected based on input from members of our board of directors, our senior management and, if the nominating and governance committee deems appropriate, a third-party search firm.
-The nominating and governance committee will evaluate each potential nominee's qualifications and check relevant references; in addition, such individuals will be interviewed by at least one member of the nominating and governance committee.
-Following this process, the nominating and governance committee will determine whether to recommend to our board of directors that a potential nominee be presented as a nominee for election by the stockholders or be appointed to fill a vacancy on our board of directors, as the case may be.
-Historically, our board of directors nominates for election at our annual stockholder meetings the individuals recommended by the nominating and gov
+Each year before recommending to the board a slate of nominees for director, the nominating, governance and compensation committee will consider each incumbent director's performance on our board of directors and willingness to continue in service.
+In the ordinary course, absent special circumstances or a material change in the criteria for board membership, the nominating, governance and compensation committee will recommend for nomination incumbent directors with skills and experience that are relevant to our business and who are willing to continue in service.
+If the nominating, governance and compensation committee determines to seek one or more new director candidates who would add particularly desired skills, experience or attributes to our board, if an incumbent director is not willing to stand for re-election, or if a vacancy on our board of directors occurs between annual shareholder meetings and our board of directors determines to fill such vacancy, the nominating, governance and compensation committee will identify the desired skills and experience of a new nominee based on the criteria for board membership described above and any specific needs of our board of directors at the time.
+The nominating, governance and compensation committee will then seek suggestions from other members of our board of directors and our senior management as to individuals meeting such criteria.
+Potential nominees will be selected based on input from members of our board of directors, our senior management and, if the nominating, governance and compensation committee deems appropriate, a third-party search firm.
+The nominating, governance and compensation committee will evaluate each potential nominee's qualifications and check relevant references; in addition, such individuals will be interviewed by at least one member of the nominating, governance and compensation committee.
+Following this process, the nominating, governance and compensation committee will determine whether to recommend to our board of directors that a potential nominee be presented as a nominee for election by the shareholders or be appointed to fill a vacancy on our board of directors, as the case may be.
+Historically, our board of directors nominates for election at our annual shareholder meetings the individuals recommended by the nominating, governance and compensation committee.